 This is the same with people as it is with stuff.
 If you feel lonely because you don’t have many-or any-family and friends, you’re usually more concerned with, how do I get more of that, rather than how do I make some cuts.

-So in some ways even considering minimalism in your life is a luxury.
-So in order not to be a complete a-hole feel the gratitude for all of the abundance you have because you are lucky in that sense.
+So in some ways even considering minimalism in life is a luxury.
+So in order not to be a complete a-hole, feel the gratitude for all of the abundance you have because you are lucky in that sense.

 This brings me back to people.
 In my own life (And I’m sure other people persons can relate.), I want to be friends with EVERYONE!
-And generally that’s reciprocated.
-I mean, who doesn’t like being around people who like them?
-It feels really freaking good.
-But there are still only so many hours in a day and unfortunately, I’m not yet at the point in my life where I’m a socialite.
+But there are still only so many hours in a day and unfortunately, I’m not yet at the point in my life where I can afford to be a socialite.

-So this has led me to the point where, awhile ago, I told one of my close friends as we were chatting about something of this vein, “I don’t feel the need to make anymore friends.”
+This led me to the point, a while ago, I told one of my close friends something along the lines of, “I don’t want anymore friends.”
 And to take that even a step further, I’ve had to reevaluate my relationships overall.
 As I’ve had less and less time to just hang, I’ve had to say no more often.
-Which is sometimes difficult to do.
-And it’s been difficult for me to do because I have to challenge certain myths I’ve come to believe throughout my life.
-So I’m going to share these myths with you and my attempts to combat them.
-Although, I’ll note this is probably the aspect of minimalism I struggle most with.
+Which is difficult to do.
+It’s been particularly difficult for me to do because I have to challenge certain myths I’ve come to believe throughout my life.

 Myth #1: I have to please others.

-Somewhere in my childhood I was trained that I needed to meet other people’s wants and needs in order to have them love me.
-We won’t get into the details, but this is fairly common in most people’s lives.
+Somewhere in my childhood I was trained that I needed to satisfy other people’s wants and needs in order to be loved.
+We won’t get into the details, but this is fairly common in many people’s lives.
 Think of standard parenting and educational behavior management: Do what I want you to do and you’ll get rewarded.
 Don’t do what I want you to do and you’ll get punished.

 I try to be as mindful as possible when making decisions about what to do or who to spend time with.
 Is it because I truly want to or is it because I feel the need to please?
-If it’s the latter, I try to take a closer look at why I feel the urge to please.
-If it’s the latter, I do my best to decline.
+If it’s the latter, I take a closer look at why I feel the urge to please and do my best to decline.
 Obligation in relationships can be a killer.
 You usually end up feeling some resentment toward the person and people know when you don’t actually want to be there.
 Quality over quantity is always more rewarding.

 Myth #2: I have to be open to meeting new people and building new relationships.